Best Random Orbital Sander 2023 – Buying Guide and Sander Reviews

-The pad vibrations/spinning speed vary from 4000 up to 14000 OPM(Orbits Per Minute), and the more rapid vibrating/spinning, the quicker is the sanding operation.
+The pad vibrations/spinning speed varies from 4000 up to 14000 OPM(Orbits Per Minute), and the more rapid vibrating/spinning, the quicker the sanding operation.

 It’s the most crucial feature for an excellent flat surface finish.
-It’s the place you attach the sanding paper to, usually with hook and loop system(some models accept stick on paper as well).
+It’s the place you attach the sanding paper to, usually with a hook and loop system(some models accept the stick-on paper as well).
 Most currently existing models have holes in the base for sawdust removal (reduces surface scratches).

 It’s important to remember that the foam part of the base plate will wear after some time, so you’d either have to get a replacement or buy a new sander.
-So my advice for you is to consider this feature and cost of replacement pad before buying as some pads can be quite expensive to replace.
+So my advice for you is to consider this feature and the cost of a replacement pad before buying, as some pads can be quite expensive to replace.

 Dust Collection System

 Sawdust is collected through the holes in a base plate.
-The better dust collection is, the smoother the sanded surface is as less sanding dust gets in between the sander and the surface.
+The better the dust collection is, the smoother the sanded surface is, as less sanding dust gets in between the sander and the surface.

 Trigger Switch and Trigger Switch Lock

 Most of the sanders have a switch that is rubberized for better dust protection.
-Some of them also can have a trigger with a lock on a side for easier control.
+Some of them also can have a trigger with a lock on the side for easier control.

 While small, compact random orbital sanders usually have a single speed, some of them come with variable speed as well, which is usually controlled by a trigger switch or speed control dial and allows them to run at different speeds for specific tasks.